Ekitiibwa kya Buganda

-"Ekitiibwa kya Buganda" ("The Pride of Buganda") is the official anthem of the Kingdom of Buganda.
+"Ekitiibwa kya Buganda" (lit.
+'The Pride of Buganda') is the official anthem of the Kingdom of Buganda.
 It was composed in 1939 by Rev Polycarp Kakooza.

 Lyrics

 The lyrics are in the Luganda language.
 Traditionally, the full version is only sung in the presence of the Kabaka.
 Otherwise the short version, consisting of verses 1 and 4 plus the chorus, is sung.